Don’t Use an LCC27 Gas Bottle Adapter in Lieu of an LCC27 Gas Bottle

 Older regulators with a POL gas fitting have a male connector which is threaded on the outside.

-The LCC27 gas bottle is backwards compatible with barbecues and gas appliances that have either a POL gas fitting or an LCC27 gas fitting, since it has both an internal POL gas fitting thread and an external LCC27 gas bottle thread.
+The LCC27 gas bottle is backwards compatible with barbecues and gas appliances that have either a POL gas fitting or an LCC27 gas bottle fitting, since it has both an internal POL gas fitting thread and an external LCC27 gas bottle thread.
 See image below.

-Safety Feature Defeated with LCC27 Adaptor
+Safety Feature Defeated with Adapter Gas Bottle Use

 The LCC27 gas bottle valve is designed with improved safety features and protection.